In this post, we cover the best travel insurance for Canada – IEC Working Holiday Insurance.

 Hostelworld – If you need a cheap place to stay where you can meet other travellers, Hostelworld is the best.

 CurrencyFair – Our favourite money transfer company.
 They are 8x cheaper than banks.
-Follow the link for 5 free transfers with CurrencyFair.
+Follow the link for 10 free transfers with CurrencyFair.

-Taxback.com – Every time we have to do our taxes or claim Superannuation we use these guys.
+Taxback.com – Every time we have to do our taxes or claim Superannuation, we use these guys.

 Sendmybag – Best company to ship your excess luggage to and from Australia.
-Follow our link for 5% discount of your shipment.
+Follow our link for a 5% discount on your shipment.